What is a Central Air Conditioner? Important Details You Should Know

 Packaged Central Air Conditioner

-On the other hand, in this unit, the condenser, the evaporator, and the compressor are all located in a cabinet that is usually placed on a roof or on a concentrated slab next to the foundation of the house.
+On the other hand, in this unit, the condenser, the evaporator, and the compressor are all located in a cabinet that is usually placed on a roof or on a thick slab next to the foundation of the house.
 This one is also used in small commercial buildings.

 The air supply and return ducts come from indoors through the exterior wall or roof of a home to connect with the packaged air conditioner.
 And this is usually located outdoors.
 This unit also includes electric heating coils or the natural gas furnace.
 The combination of the air conditioner and the central heater eradicates the need for a separate furnace indoors.